UB-Mannheim/docxstruct/README.md

 'PRINT...' parameter is not true.
 The cpr.printex and cpr.printw functions provide colored output to hint exceptions (red) and warnings (yellow).

+## possible future improvements

+- support for more input and output formats
+- adapt fuzzy-regexes and make the fuzzyness more configurable
+- adapt akf name parsing (especially the multi-title recognition)
+- modularize parsing and segmentation content so it can be completely swapped by a single configuration tag
+- provide common normalization methods for data

 Copyright and License
 --------